Executive Management Bios

 Trish serves on various boards and as a speaker at the local and national level.
 In 2017, Trish was recipient of the CLO Learning Innovator Leader of the Year and the Leadership Excellence Award Top Corporate Leader, ranked 2nd worldwide.
 As a result of her influence as a leader, Trish was selected to participate in Leadership Tennessee, 2017 Class IV, an initiative of the College of Leadership and Public Service at Lipscomb University.
 She was recently selected to participate in the Leadership Middle Tennessee Class of 2018.
-Trish is an active member in the following international, national, state and local organizations: TNCPE, IPMA-HR, TPMA, MTSHRM for Talent Development, TNSHRM, and the NASPE.
+Trish is an active member in the following international, national, state, and local organizations: TNCPE, IPMA-HR, TPMA, MTSHRM, TNSHRM, and NASPE.

 - Read More...